FAQs and how to choose

 "Do I want a deep or shallow cup?"

-If you want a bright, clear sound and narrower, more accurate slots you want one of the shallower cups (G, LA, and MD).
+If you want a bright, clear sound and narrower, more accurate slots you want one of the shallower cups (GD, and MD).
 These are efficient and project very well.
 This comes at the expense of some ability to bend and form the pitches - they're "slotty".
 High horn players tend to prefer this tradeoff.

 "My horn isn't either a Geyer or a Kruspe, what do I need?"